 Patch Manager uses patch baselines, which include rules for auto-approving patches within days of their release, as well as a list of approved and rejected patches.
 Later in this lab we will schedule patching to occur on a regular basis using a Systems Manager Maintenance Window task.
-Patch Manager integrates with AWS Identity and Access Management (IAM), AWS CloudTrail, and Amazon CloudWatch Events to provide a secure patching experience that includes event notifications and the ability to audit usage.
+Patch Manager integrates with AWS Identity and Access Management (IAM), AWS CloudTrail, and Amazon EventBridge to provide a secure patching experience that includes event notifications and the ability to audit usage.

 In this lab we will create Patch Baselines and Patch Groups.
 These will be used to decide which patches to apply to our instances and which instances to target.

 Create a custom patch baseline

 Create a patch group to associate managed instances with the custom patch baseline

 Under Node Management in the AWS Systems Manager navigation bar, select Patch Manager.